Last updated - September 4, 2024

 Now, you will be able to apply special shipping considerations for this product.

-For variable products, shipping classes can be set for parent product as well as individual variations.
+For variable products, shipping classes can be set for parent products as well as individual variations.
 So, you can set one shipping class for the parent product, and optionally choose another shipping class for one of its variations.
 By default, for all variations, the shipping class will be ‘Same as parent’.

 Adding shipping classes to products in bulk